HelpBot Assistant

 gauge.appendTo('#container');

-The below example shows a basic circular gauge component.
+The example below demonstrates a basic Circular gauge with default configuration:

 import { CircularGauge } from '@syncfusion/ej2-circulargauge';